Current Month Rates and Commentary

 These changes are reflected in the Mercer Index Rates — discount rates for the four Mercer sample pension plans, as determined using the Mercer Yield Curve.
-For January, the Mercer Index Rates ranged from an increase of one basis point for the Retiree plan to a decrease of two basis points for the Average and Young plans.
+For March, the Mercer Index Rates ranged from an increase of 7 basis points for the Retiree and Average plans to an increase of 8 basis points for the Mature and Young plans.

 Because both accounting and funding requirements take a market-based view of pension liabilities, financial market movements and linkages become important considerations to plan sponsors as they evaluate their benefit, funding, and investment policies.
 These linkages and the large changes in both discount rates and asset values over the past few years underscore the need to understand — and manage — how a plan’s net surplus or deficit responds to changing economic conditions.